mikedilger/mosaic-spec/docs/identity.md

 Subkeys might be deterministically derived from the master secret key, or they might not.
 Nothing in the Mosaic spec requires such, but some implementations may make use of this.

+## Users versus Servers

+Identities are split between Users and Servers.

+Servers provide an infrastructure service.
+Users rely on the service provided by servers.